 3.)
 Hamstring and Lat.
 Stretch.
 This stretch is the stretch in the picture above.
 It can be preformed by using a railing, table top or any stable surface.
 Place your heel on the rail and then stretch towards it with a side-bend.

 These are three simple ballet fitness exercises that can be done at-home with the help of a railing (barre), tabletop or other stable surface.
-If you are interested instructing Ballet Fitness - please click to arrow below.
+If you are a fitness professional interested instructing Ballet Barre Fitness - please click the arrow below.